botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 >Error based or Blind SQL injection vulnerabilities, allow SQL queries in an application to be used to extract data or login credentials from the  database.
 SQLMAP is used to fast track the exploit and retrieve the sensitive information.

->To identify SQLi, by adding a double (") or single quote (') to web parameters or tracking cookies can break the SQL syntax resulting in error message, and postive SQL injection identification.
+>***Identify*** SQLi, by adding a double (") or single quote (') to web parameters or tracking cookies, if this break the SQL syntax resulting in error message response, then positive SQL injection identified.

 [SQL Injection cheat sheet examples](https://portswigger.net/web-security/sql-injection/cheat-sheet)